erinvdoyle/instatrip/README.md

 ## Unsolved Bugs

-After implementing the above solutions and running all code through the necessary validators, I am pleased to report no remaining bugs
+After implementing the above solutions and running all code through the necessary validators, I am pleased to report no bugs remain

 ## Further Areas of Note